 TREBLE - Adjusts the treble.
-To adjust the treble and bass, touch setting.

-+ or on each side of the treble or bass adjustment bar.
-The adjustment bar on the right lower display shows you the current
+To adjust the treble and bass, touch either + or - on the treble or bass adjustment bar.
+The adjustment bar on the lower right display shows you the current setting.

 FADER - Adjusts the front-to-back strength of the sound.
 To adjust the front/rear fader, touch the FR or RR icon.